pingcap/dm/docs/RFCS/20190722_error_handling.md

 - When we want to generate an error based on a third-party error, `Delegate` is recommended
 - There are two ways to handle errors in the DM function call stack: one way is to return the error directly, the other way is to `Annotate` the error with more information
 - DO NOT use other error libraries anymore, such as [pingcap/errors](https://www.google.com/url?q=https://github.com/pingcap/errors&sa=D&ust=1563783859475000) to wrap or add stack trace with the error instance in our new error system, which may lead to stack trace missing before this call and unexpected error format.
+- We should try our best to wrap the proper ErrClass to all errors with ErrClass ClassFunctional, which will help user to find out the error is happened in which component, module or use scenario.

 ### API list